ogc1231/sushi-cult-restaurant/README.md

 Our Food Banner

+This banner shows a colourful array of sushi, grabbing the imagination and potentially the taste buds of the user.

 ![Our Food Banner](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/banner.PNG)

 Our Food Section

+This section reinforces the quality standards and explain the different types of sushi available in the restaurant with images for reference.

 ![Our Food Section](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/food.PNG)

 ### Sushi Club Page

 This is where the user can learn about the sushi cooking lessons.
+Two images where used to help negate the size of the masterclass box on different size screens.

 ![Sushi Club Page1](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/club-full1.png)